-After a decade of silence, Maestro Paul Anthony McRae returns to the podium with a renewed vision for orchestral excellence.
+After a decade of silence, Maestro Paul Anthony McRae returns to the podium with a renewed vision for outstanding orchestral excellence.

 “A real surprise: superlative conducting and utterly beautiful sound – it’s hard to imagine a more perfect Pulcinella Suite.